home-assistant-ecosystem/python-glances-api/README.rst

     $ pip3 install glances_api

-Or on a Fedora-based system.
+Or on a Fedora-based system or on a CentOS/RHEL machine with has EPEL enabled.

 .. code:: bash